rse-verification/saida/README.md

   Universal quantification is supported only in postconditions.
 Universal preconditions and behavior assumptions are rejected with `SAIDA-E004`; existential quantification is rejected in every clause position with `SAIDA-E001`.
 Saida does not approximate unsupported quantifiers.
+  Saida supports a deliberately small, pure subset of user-defined predicates: direct, non-recursive comparisons between mathematical-integer formals, exact signed C `int` values, `\\result`, and C-`int`-representable decimal literals, combined with `!`, `&&`, and `||`.
+  Predicate expansion is performed in the typed ACSL AST for behavior `assumes`, `requires`, and `ensures`.
+Predicates involving labels, memory, fields, indexes, globals, casts, arithmetic, quantifiers, recursion, or logic-function calls are rejected with `SAIDA-E001`.
-  User-defined predicates remain unsupported.
-Saida supports a deliberately small, pure subset of term-valued ACSL logic functions: mathematical-integer formals and result; integer literals;
+  Saida also supports a deliberately small, pure subset of term-valued ACSL logic functions: mathematical-integer formals and result; integer literals;
   direct formal references; unary negation; and `+`, `-`, or `*`.
 Applications may use direct signed C `int` values, `\\result`, or one `\\old` wrapper.
 The reducer requires TriCera's mathematical arithmetic mode (the default, or `-arithMode:math`) and expands the definition in